SINCLAIR ZX81 HOME COMPUTER

-The ZX81 was the first cheap, mass-marketed home computer selling 1.5 million units before it was discontinued in 1984.
-It was truly innovative, and allowed the general public to get their hands on something that was once only available to businesses and hobbyists with huge amounts of cash.
+The ZX81 was the first cheap, mass-marketed home computer, selling a total of 1.5 million units before it was discontinued in 1984.
+It was truly innovative, and allowed the general public to get their hands on something that was once only available to businesses and hobbyists with huge amounts of cash to spare.

-However, those who rushed out to buy a ZX80 will probably have been regretting the move after the release of the ZX81 (Timex Sinclair 1000 and 1500 in the U.S.).
+However, those who rushed out to buy a ZX80 will probably have been regretting the move after the release of the ZX81 (labelled the Timex Sinclair 1000 and 1500 in the U.S.).
 For a start it was half the price (£49.95 or £69.95 in kit form), it used just five chips (the ZX80 used 21) and it had a much better BASIC programming language.

-As with virtually all other home computers around at the time, programs were loaded and saved via an external cassette recorder, which was the most popular and cheapest method in the early 80s, although it wasn't always reliable!
+As with virtually all other home computers around at the time, programs were loaded and saved via an external cassette recorder, which was the most popular and cheapest method in the early 80s.
+However, anyone who experienced using this method will know that it wasn't always reliable!
 Floppy Disk drives were available to purchase as extras with other, more expensive computers such as the Atari 800, Commodore Vic 20 and IBM PC.

-Although the ZX81 was by far the cheapest computer available at the time, it was also the least powerful.
+Although the ZX81 was, by far, the cheapest computer available at the time, it was also the least powerful.
 It had just 1kB of RAM, although this was expandable to 16kB.
-With a maximum resolution of just 64 x 44 characters and mono display, the IBM PC with its 640 x 200 res, 16 colour display and the Atari 800 with a 320 x 192 res, 256 colour display wiped the floor with it, but you had to be pretty well off to buy one of these!
+With a maximum resolution of just 64 x 44 characters and mono display, it couldn't match the higher resolutions of the IBM PC with its 640 x 200 res, 16 colour display and the Atari 800 with a 320 x 192 res, 256 colour display.
+However, you had to be pretty well off to buy one of those superior models, and the whole point of the ZX81 was to make computing affordable for everyone.

 Sinclair ZX Thermal Printer for the ZX81